 Our Lasting Power of Attorney writing services for couples wanting Mirror Lasting Power of Attorneys start from £375 + VAT (£450 including VAT).

-We can also register your LPA's with the Office of the Public Guardian (required in order to activate LPA's) and the current registration fee is £110 per Lasting Power of Attorney.
+We can also register your LPA's with the Office of the Public Guardian (required in order to activate LPA's) who charge a registration fee.

 For more information about making Mirror Lasting Power of Attorneys call Co-operative Legal Services on 03306069591 or contact us online and we will help you.